-Community Phase 2.2: root-sprouting shrubs/ increased native perennial herbs

-This plant community is dominated by root-sprouting shrubs such as rubber rabbitbrush, yellow rabbitbrush, and spineless horsebrush, with a rich understory of native perennial herbs.
+Community Phase 2.2: root-sprouting shrubs/ increased native perennial herbs This plant community is dominated by root-sprouting shrubs such as rubber rabbitbrush, and yellow rabbitbrush with a rich understory of native perennial herbs.

 In the absence of fire, this plant community will respond with an increase in basin big sagebrush and a corresponding decrease in native perennial herbs.